Montreal Factory of Scientific Games: Your scratch cards recreated in Quebec

 Innovation and ecology

-The company says it invests hundreds of thousands annually in research and development, which has helped it design tickets made from recycled paper, among other things.
+The company says it invests hundreds of thousands annually in research and development, which has allowed it to design tickets made from recycled paper, among other things.

 “Like us, Loto-Québec is recognized as a flagship company that wants to be innovative by offering new products.
 This is a perfect fit for us,” explains the vice-president.